nielsenjared/nielsenjared.github.io/content/blog/practice-makes-practice/index.md

 ---

-Do you want to be an expert?

-The path to success in any field is to develop expertise.

-The first, and most important, step on that path is deciding that it’s possible.
+## How Do You Gain Expertise?

-To grow, we need to assume a growth mindset.
+To gain expertise, we need to first assume a _growth mindset_.
 In [Mindset](https://amzn.to/2E4SL5E), Carol Dweck outlines two different learner mindsets:

 * fixed